Pugsly99/PierresTracker/README.md

 1. _Navigate to the "PierresTracker.Solution/" folder in the command line._

-2. _Run the following command: $ npm build_
+2. _Run the following command: $ dotnet build_

-3. _Finilly, run the following command to execute this compiled code: $ npm start_
+3. _Finilly, run the following command to execute this compiled code: $ dotnet run_

 ### <span style="color:#c4f4ef">Run Tests</span>